Irma Sztáray

-Countess Irma Sztáray de Sztára et Nagymihály (10 July 1863 – 3 September 1940) was a Hungarian courtier and memoirist.
+Countess Irma Sztáray de Sztára et Nagymihály (10 July 1863 – 3 September 1940) was a Hungarian noblewoman, courtier and memoirist.
 She was the last lady-in-waiting of Empress Elisabeth of Austria, and the sole companion traveling with the empress when she was assassinated.

 Early life

-The Hungarian countess Irma was born as the daughter of Count Viktor Sztáray de Sztára et Nagymihály (hu) (1823–1879) and Countess Mária Török de Szendrõ (hu) (1835–1916).
+Irma was one of the children of Count Viktor Sztáray de Sztára et Nagymihály (1823–1879) and his wife, Countess Mária Török de Szendrõ (hu) (1835–1916), and had several elder siblings as well as one younger sister.

 Court lady

+Last photograph taken of Empress Elisabeth of Austria-Hungary at Territet, Switzerland, with her lady in waiting Irma Sztáray (at right), on 3 September 1898, just one week before the Empress's death.

 Sztáray got the position of lady in waiting at the Imperial court of Austria.
 She never married and had no children, as she dedicated her whole life to the Empress and the court.
 She accompanied Elisabeth during her last four years, from 1894 until 1898, on her journeys to Hungary, Italy, Switzerland, Algeria and Greece.
 Her memoirs Aus den letzten Jahren der Kaiserin Elisabeth, which she wrote many years after Empress Elisabeth's death, were published in German and are a valuable source which gives detailed insights into Sisi's final years.

 For her services, Irma Sztáray received a medal of honour from Emperor Franz Joseph I right after Elisabeth's assassination.